Fine tuning SMLs

 50257

 It has 50257 tokens, which is the size of the GPT2 vocabulary.
-But since we said that we were going to create two new tokens with the start of joke and the end of joke, we added them to the model
+But as we said we were going to create two new tokens for the start of a joke and the end of a joke, we add them to the model.

 model.resize_token_embeddings(len(tokenizer))